Andre0512/hon/README.md

 **Method 2**: Settings > Devices & Services > Add Integration > **Haier hOn**
 _If the integration is not in the list, you need to clear the browser cache._

+## Supported Models
+Support was confirmed for these models.
+If a supported model is missing, please [add it with this form](https://forms.gle/bTSD8qFotdZFytbf8).
+- Haier WD90-B14TEAM5
+- Haier HD80-A3959
+- Haier HWO60SM2F3XH
+- Hoover H-WASH 500
+- Candy CIS633SCTTWIFI
+- Haier XIB 3B2SFS-80
+- Haier XIB 6B2D3FB

+## Supported Languages
+Translation of internal names like programs are available for all languages which are official supported by the hOn app:
+* 🇨🇳 Chinese
+* 🇭🇷 Croatian
+* 🇨🇿 Czech
+* 🇳🇱 Dutch
+* 🇬🇧 English
+* 🇫🇷 French
+* 🇩🇪 German
+* 🇬🇷 Greek
+* 🇮🇱 Hebrew
+* 🇮🇹 Italian
+* 🇵🇱 Polish
+* 🇵🇹 Portuguese
+* 🇷🇴 Romanian
+* 🇷🇺 Russian
+* 🇷🇸 Serbian
+* 🇸🇰 Slovak
+* 🇸🇮 Slovenian
+* 🇪🇸 Spanish
+* 🇹🇷 Turkish

 ## Contribute
 Any kind of contribution is welcome!
 ### Read out device data